barryclark/jekyll-now/link_utili.md

 # Contatti

+{% assign filteredissues = site.data.issuesjson | where: "state","open" %}
-{% for member in site.data.issuesjson %}
+{% for member in filteredissues %}
 {% if member.issue.labels contains "Contatti" %}
 * <a href="/issues/{{ member.number | datapage_url: '.' }}">{{member.title}}</a>
 {% endif %}